ChrisAntley1/Speak-to-Lichess/README.md

 *The extension comes preloaded with some problematic words already replaced (including 'Brooke').

-Technical stuff/why word correction is necessary: The Web Speech API currently uses the SpeechGrammar interface (https://developer.mozilla.org/en-US/docs/Web/API/SpeechGrammar).
-This interface represents a set of words or patterns of words that the recognition service should look for specifically.
-This would allow us to set a list of well known words to represent columns and receive consistent recognition results.
-Unfortunately, the recognition service provided by Chrome ignores this list.
+Why word correction is necessary: The Web Speech API currently uses the SpeechGrammar interface (https://developer.mozilla.org/en-US/docs/Web/API/SpeechGrammar).
+This interface contains a set of words or patterns of words that the recognition service should look for specifically.
+If working as expected, this would allow us to set a list of well known words to represent columns and receive consistent recognition results.
+Unfortunately, the recognition service provided by Chrome/Google ignores this list.
 See the 'Handling errors and unrecognized speech' section of this page: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API.

 More command examples, and words that are generally interpreted consistently, can be found here: https://docs.google.com/spreadsheets/d/1g6cGDRYvjGPj2gqeEMUVYwbZG3xjz_SrX_2q9z0Tsxo/edit?usp=sharing